CMB observables and reheat temperature as a window to models of inflation and freeze-in dark matter production: Conclusions

 \section{Conclusions}

 The present and future experimental programmes will explore the properties of the Cosmic Microwave Background in a great detail.
 In this paper we have proposed a systematic approach to use the CMB observables and the model-independent bounds on the reheating temperature a) for discriminating between different models of inflation, b) to constrain a reheating temperature dependent particle physics scenario, freeze-in DM production models.
 In the first step of this approach, all independent parameters of an inflationary model are expressed in terms of the CMB observables.
 Next, adopting a one parameter effective description (by an effective dissipation rate $\Gamma$), a consistency relation fixes the reheating temperature in terms of the measured values of the CMB observables.
 For a given model of inflation the bounds on those observables then follow from model-independent bounds on the reheating temperature (see section~\ref{sec:CMB}).
 The striking consequence of those bounds is that a given model of inflation gives very narrow ranges of the power spectrum index $n_s$, different for different inflationary models and with very interesting dependence on the value of $r$.
 In this paper, the above described strategy has been applied to $\alpha$-attractor inflaton potentials, with three free parameters.
-For all the models we obtain an upper bound on the value of the spectral index, $n_s\lesssim0.970$, making them more easily compatible with the Planck data than with the ACT data (see figures~\ref{fig:nsrPlotEmodel} and \ref{fig:nsrPlotTPmodels}).
-We stress that those results are obtained for a very simple reheating model, which strongly correlates the effective equation of state parameter $w$ during the reheating period with the inflaton potential (see eq.~\eqref{w}) .
+We have found that the ACT data have more discriminative power than the Planck data for the considered models.
+They show preference for the polynomial $\alpha$-attractor P-model with $n=1$ and high reheat temperature, corresponding to $N_k\approx55$.\footnote{We thank Renata Kallosh and Andrei Linde for the dicussion on this point.} We stress that those results are obtained for a very simple reheating model, which strongly correlates the effective equation of state parameter $w$ during the reheating period with the inflaton potential (see eq.~\eqref{w}) .

 Next, expressing the reheating temperature $\Tx$ in terms of the CMB observables gives an interesting probe of the $\Tx$ dependent post-inflationary processes by the CMB observables.
 In this context UV-freeze-in DM production models have been discussed, with the DM production process described by higher dimensional effective operators.
 The impact of the measured CMB observables may give interesting constraints on the DM candidate mass versus the scale of the effective operators and on the consistency of the DM production models with models of inflation.
 However, we also observe that important role in constraining the ($\Lambda_{\rm DM}$, $m_{\rm DM}$) parameter space is played by such theoretical constraints like the validity of EFT and the assumed relativistic nature of DM.
 We observe that for concrete values of the scale $\Lambda_{\rm DM}$ there are upper bounds on $m_{\rm DM}$, strongly dependent on the dimension of the EFT operator and on the parameter $n$ of the inflaton potential (for instance in our ``prototype'' models for the dimension five operators, they never exceed ${\cal{O}}(10^{7})$\,GeV, and are much lower for low values of $\Lambda_{\rm DM}$ (see figures~\ref{fig:P_model_d_1_6_temps} and \ref{fig:E_P_models_d_1_exps_10_per_cent}).
 Particularly, we have shown that for the simple Higgs-portal UV-freeze-in scenario in the E- and P-model inflationary framework (see figure~\ref{fig:E_model_HP_temps}), the mass of DM must be smaller than about 1\,GeV for $n=1$ and $10^7$\,GeV for $n=10$.
 The lower bound on $m_{\rm DM}$ of order 10\,keV follows from the Lyman-$\alpha$ observations.